 In an effort to save Arago’s life, he transfers his arm as well as a mysterious power called Brionac to him.
 Following his brother’s death, Arago takes his place as a police officer and tasks himself with fighting evil supernatural beings that plague London as well as finding Patchman to take him down once and for all.

-Breakdown: This was a very enjoyable series with great characters that you mostly grow to love or at least like and a decent story.
+Breakdown: This was a very enjoyable series with a decent story and great characters that you mostly grow to love or at least like.
 However, I can’t deny that this series is all sorts of ‘been there, done that’.

 Really the only one I can say who doesn’t fall into the typical tropes is Oz who is a kickass trap-using agent of the queen meant to kill supernatural beings and protect Arago, but he’s not even introduced until the final quarter of the series.